jython/jython.github.io/jython-3-roadmap.md

 1. Compiler from Python source to AST, probably using the PEG parser.
-(If using PEG, compile with CPython and run with Jython.)
+(If adopting PEG, compile it with CPython and run it with Jython.)

-1. Compiler from AST to CPython byte code: using the version in Python if possible (compiled with CPython), otherwise follow CPython implementation in Java.
+1. Compiler from AST to CPython byte code: using the version in Python if possible (compiled with CPython).
+Otherwise, follow CPython implementation in Java.
 (There is no CPython byte code compiler in Jython 2 legacy.)

 ### Jython Command